Cr4ck3r-666/RS-232-toolkit/README.md

 # RS-232-toolkit

 RS 232 toolkit is a console aplication for communication on RS232 port at linux system.
-That's tool was created becouse

-Now it's for testing
+That's tool was created for fun and bether experience of C++ leanguige.
+My first plan for usage that's aplication for a hacking decoders.
+No i'm not a black hat hackers ,maybe a greyhat.
+Anyway ...

+# Instalation

+1. Install this repository using git clone
+2. Unpack this on Your's desktop
+3.
+4.
+5.

 # Funcionality